grzesiek-galezowski/tdd-ebook/manuscript/110_What_is_the_scope_of_a_Statement_in_TDD.md

 The first thing to note is that at two methods are called on the `rule` object: `Queued()` (three times) and `IsFulfilled()` once.
 I consider this example important because I have seen people misunderstand unit level as "specifying a single method".
 Sure, there is usually a single method triggering the behavior (in this case it's `isFulfilled()`, placed in the `//WHEN` section), but sometimes, more calls are necessary to set up a preconditions for a given behavior (hence the three `Queued()` calls placed in the `//GIVEN` section).

 The second thing to note is that the Statement only says what happens when the `rule` object is notified three times.
 This is a single behavior.
-What about the scenario where the `rule` is only notified two times and in such case should say it isn't fulfilled?
+What about the scenario where the `rule` is only notified two times and when asked afterwards, should say it isn't fulfilled?
 This is a separate behavior and should be written as a separate Statement.
 The ideal to which we strive is characterized by three rules by Amir Kolsky and cited by Ken Pugh in his book Lean-Agile Acceptance Test-Driven Development:

 1. A Statement should turn false for well-defined reason.
 1. No other Statement should turn false for the same reason.